-What happens if you contact P3 Research and want to volunteer for a study.
+What happens if you contact P3 Research and want to participate in a study?

 The studies we run at P3 Research are Phase 2 and Phase 3 trials, looking into new treatments, usually for a common conditions, for example asthma, type 2 diabetes, COPD, hypertension etc.